 Encryption is key to making sure that your data is protected.
 It’s also an easy best practice to include in your security policies.
-The encryption process can vary between systems and devices so we’re going to break it down one at a time for you, starting with with Windows 10 and Bitlocker.
+The encryption process can vary between systems and devices so we’re going to break it down one at a time for you, starting with Windows 10 and Bitlocker.

-BitLocker is Microsoft’s proprietary disk encryption software for Windows 10 and following these eight steps will make sure your data is safe and protected.
+BitLocker is Microsoft’s proprietary disk encryption software for Windows 10.
+Following these eight steps will make sure your data is safe and protected.
 Plus it’s free and you don’t have to install anything.
 You can use BitLocker to encrypt your entire drive, as well as protect against unauthorized changes to your system like firmware-level malware.

 - Locate the hard drive you want to encrypt under “This PC” in Windows Explorer.

 - Right-click the target drive and choose “Turn on BitLocker.”

 - Enter a secure password.

 - Choose “How to Enable Your Recovery Key” which you’ll use to access your drive if you lose your password.
 You can print it, save it as a file to your hard drive, save it as a file to a USB drive, or save the key to your Microsoft account.

 - Choose “Encrypt Entire Drive.”
 This option is more secure and encrypts files you marked for deletion.

 - Unless you need your drive to be compatible with older Windows machines, choose “New Encryption Mode.”